-In addition, we will contribute to effective partnership working between all those in the wider community involved in providing safeguarding services and the College itself.
+In addition, we will contribute to effective partnership working within the College and between all those in the wider community involved in providing safeguarding services.

 8 Our College Values

 Ambition

 We want to be the very best we can become for our students - we measure our success by their success.
 We value what we do because it matters.
 We believe that every student can achieve regardless of their ability and aptitude.